|SFMTA – Communications & IT Infrastructure||

 |SFMTA – Security||

-SFMTA security program funds are used to plan, design, and implement security initiatives in case of a natural disaster, terrorist attack, or other emergency situations.
-Some of the security projects planned for the next five years include investments in the physical security of subway systems, revenue-fleet maintenance, and storage facilities, as well as threats and vulnerabilities countermeasures.
-The security program also provides security and emergency preparedness training for frontline transit employees.
+SFMTA Security program funds are used to plan, design, and implement emergency/security initiatives in case of natural disasters, terrorist attacks, or other emergency situations.
+The program also provides security and emergency preparedness training and exercises for frontline transit employees.
+Due to revenue restrictions, no capital funding has been allocated to the Security program until FY2024.

 |SFMTA – Streets Program||

 San Francisco is a national leader in complete streets design that accommodates all transportation modes and prioritizes safety for vulnerable users.
-The SFMTA is implementing enhancement projects that make walking and bicycling safer in the City thereby supporting the Vision Zero goal of eliminating traffic deaths.
+The SFMTA is implementing enhancement projects that make walking and bicycling safer in the City, supporting the Vision Zero goal of eliminating traffic-related deaths and severe injuries by 2024.

 |SFMTA – Taxi||

-The SFMTA taxi program strives to make comfortable, efficient, and environmentally friendly taxis available throughout the city.
+The SFMTA Taxi program strives to make comfortable, efficient, and environmentally friendly taxis available throughout the city.
 Program funds are used to plan, design, and implement improvements to the taxi system and to provide a better customer experience for all taxi users.
-Current projects include continued incentive programs for “green” taxi technology such as electronic taxi hailing, a taxi Clean Air Energy Rebate, and an electric vehicle charging network.
+Current projects include continued incentive programs for “green” taxi technology such as the Alternative Fuel Taxi Vehicle Incentive Program.

 |SFMTA – Traffic and Signals||

-The traffic and signals program provides funding for upgrading, replacing and constructing new traffic signals and signal infrastructure.
+The Traffic and Signals program provides funding for upgrading, replacing, and constructing new traffic signals and signal infrastructure.
 The SFMTA is replacing outdated signals with Intelligent Transportation Systems (ITS) tools to enhance traffic analysis, provide transit signal priority, and expedite maintenance procedures.
 ITS tools include advanced traffic signal controllers, traffic cameras, video detection, variable message signs, and a communications network.
-This program also funds the design and construction of new and upgraded traffic signals to improve safety and help the city reach its Vision Zero goal of eliminating all traffic fatalities and severe injuries by 2024.
+This program also funds the design and construction of new and upgraded traffic signals to improve safety in line with Vision Zero.

-The cost of the traffic and signals program is $119 million through FY2027.
+The funding for the SFMTA’s Traffic and Signals program is approximately $111.4 million through FY2029.

-The transit optimization and expansion program is a series of projects which will make Muni more efficient, reliable, safe, and comfortable for its existing 700,000 daily passengers – as well as to prepare the system for future growth.
-Included in this program is Muni Forward, an initiative designed to enhance service on certain bus and light rail lines.
+The Transit Optimization and Expansion program is a series of projects that will make Muni more efficient, reliable, safe, and comfortable for its existing 700,000 daily passengers – as well as to prepare the system for future growth.
+Included in this program is Muni Forward, an initiative designed to enhance service on certain bus and light rail lines and construct new accessible light rail stops to eliminate significant gaps.
 These projects address the root causes of delay and passenger frustration like traffic congestion, stops that are spaced too close together, narrow travel lanes, and slow boarding times.
-The Van Ness Bus Rapid Transit (BRT), discussed as part of the SFCTA Enhancements, is part of this program and now in the implementation phase, led by SFMTA.
+The Van Ness Bus Rapid Transit project is part of this program and now in the construction phase with service expected to begin in 2021.

 |SFO – Airfield Enhancements||

-Major airfield-related projects include taxiway improvement projects, runway overlays, and apron reconstruction projects.
+Major airfield-related projects include taxiway improvement projects, runway improvements, and the South McDonnell Road Realignment.

 |SFO – Airport Support Projects||